yamacy/udacity_openstreetmap/README.md

 # Conclusion
 This project as a beginning in python was really cool.
 And investigating my hometown was also good.
 This data shows us some improvements about data are necessary.
 In a lot of city names there are not only city names, additionally they have street names even whole address information.
 In some values there are no city name, only county name.
 I fixed all the values that last word must conform to a city name.
-This way, the city names may be split in spaces and update other fields.
+This way, the city names may be split in spaces and update other fields after importing database easily.